SkylerCrook/cse15l-lab-reports/Week5LabReport.md

 # My Original Attempts

-Originally I ran all of the tests using individual commands and nano to edit the file
+Originally I ran all of the tests using individual commands and nano to edit the file, achieving a fastest time of 26 seconds.

 Commands I used: